Khirtharia: Khirtharia aurea

-Khirtharia aurea is known from relatively sparse remains.
+Khirtharia aurea is known from relatively sparse remains from the older Chorgali formation (53-48 mya).
 Depending on the validity of K. major as a species of Khirtharia, K. aurea is either the largest or second largest species of Khirtharia.
 The molars of K. aurea have more prominent cingulum than in both K. dayi and K. inflata.
 Unlike K. inflata, the hypocone is reduced to the point of being smaller than the protocone and the cusps are (unsurprisingly) less inflated than in K. inflata.
 The two known upper molars are large and bunodont.
 In the left first molar, the metacone is taller and narrower than the protocone, which is the largest cusp overall.
 The hypocone is much smaller than the protocone and shifted labially.
 In the third molar, the paracone being the largest cusp.
 The protocone is less tall than the paracone, although roughly the same in the other dimensions.
 In 2007, a study came out stating that the holotype specimen, previously identified as a third molar, could possibly be a second molar.

 Khirtharia major

-Khirtharia major is a possible species of Khirtharia known only from two molars.
+Khirtharia major is a possible species of Khirtharia.
+It was originally assigned to Indohyus, before being reassigned to Khirtharia with the discovery of new fossils.
+K. major may not be a raoellid, but rather a basal dichobunid or diacodexeid.
+K. major is known only from two molars, one of which is from the Shanghuang formation in China, extending the range of Raoellidae outside of the Indian subcontinent.
 It is the largest species of Khirtharia and the largest raoellid as a whole; it is twice the size of Indohyus indirae.
-It is different from all other species of Khirtharia in that it has an elongated third molar, larger hypocone, and a variety of other small morphological differences.
+K. major is different from all other species of Khirtharia in that it has an elongated third molar, larger hypocone, and a variety of other small morphological differences.

 Phylogeny

 After a phylogenetic analysis by Orliac and Ducrocq (2012), they found that a molar of a raoellid from China was most closely related to Khirtharia than to Indohyus, and subsequently reclassified it from I. major to K. major.
 The study did not include Rajouria due to Rajouria only being described after this study was published.It found that Raoellidae is monophyletic.
 Kunmunella and Indohyus, are the most basal members of Raoellidae, with the relationship between them uncertain, and then Metkatius and Khirtharia.
 Rana et al. (2021), in their description of Rajouria, completed a phylogenetic analysis of Raoellidae.
 They used a near identical method as the previous Orliac and Ducrocq, although added in the material for Rajouria and added two extra characters related to the teeth.
 This study also placed Haqueina outside of Raoellidae.Rajouria is the most basal member of the family.
 Kunmunella and Indohyus are both equally basal members of Raoellidae, and the exact relationship between them is uncertain.
 Metkatius and Khirtharia are most closely related to each other and are the most derived members of Raoellidae.